Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsubsection{Effect of Preference Score}

-In addition to using the score $a_i^{gm}$ defined in Eq.~(\ref{eq:selection}) for frame selection, we further investigate two alternative scoring strategies: $a_i^p$ from Eq.(\ref{eq:policy}) and $a_i^{gs}$ from Eq.(\ref{eq:gumbel_softmax}).
-These scoring methods are referred to as S1, S2, and S3, respectively.
+In addition to using the score $a_i^{gm}$ (defined in Eq.~\ref{eq:gumbel_max}) for frame selection, we further investigate two alternative scoring strategies: $a_i^p$ (from Eq.~\ref{eq:policy}) and $a_i^{gs}$ (from Eq.~\ref{eq:gumbel_softmax}).
+These scoring methods are referred to as S1, S2, and S3, respectively, corresponding to the preference score $S$ (Eq.~\ref{eq:selection}) calculated using each of these three outputs.
 To evaluate their effectiveness, we conduct a series of experiments varying the number of selected frames.
-The results are presented in Fig.\ref{fig:score}.
+The results are presented in Fig.~\ref{fig:score}.

-As shown in Fig.\ref{fig:score}, the S1-based method consistently achieves higher accuracy across most configurations compared to S2 and S3.
+As shown in Fig.~\ref{fig:score}, the S1-based method consistently achieves higher accuracy across most configurations compared to S2 and S3.
 Notably, S1 demonstrates more stable and superior performance, maintaining accuracy above 88\% in most cases and reaching a peak of over 91\%.
 In contrast, S2 and S3 exhibit greater variability and lower peak accuracy.
 These results underscore the advantage of using $a_i^{gm}$ for frame scoring.
 Therefore, we adopt S1 as the scoring strategy in our proposed model to ensure optimal and reliable performance.